Analysis | The question of Roger Stone’s ties to extremist groups grows more salient

-On Tuesday, the federal government indicted Enrique Tarrio, the head of the Proud Boys, on eight criminal counts ranging from conspiracy to obstructing law enforcement to obstruction of an official proceeding.
-Oath Keepers founder Stuart Rhodes was arrested in January for similarly engaging in an effort to block the counting of electoral votes on that day; he faces charges including seditious conspiracy.
+On Tuesday, the federal government indicted Enrique Tarrio, the head of the Proud Boys, on eight criminal counts including conspiracy, obstructing law enforcement and obstruction of an official proceeding.
+Oath Keepers founder Stewart Rhodes was arrested in January for allegedly similarly engaging in an effort to block the counting of electoral votes on that day; he faces charges including seditious conspiracy.
 Last week, one of those included in the conspiracy charge, Joshua James, pleaded guilty.

 All of which makes Stone’s connections to both groups much more salient.
-In fact, D.C.
-District Judge Amit Mehta made that question explicit in a ruling that allowed lawsuits against Trump related to Jan.
+In fact, U.S. District Judge Amit Mehta made that question explicit in a ruling that allowed lawsuits against Trump related to Jan.
 6 to move forward.

 “Stone’s connections to both the President and these groups in the days leading up to January 6th is a well-pleaded fact,” Mehta wrote.
 “Discovery might prove that connection to be an important one.”